alexey1607/scalyr-community/guides/how-to-set-alerts.md

 There's more to alerting than, well, just setting an alert.
 In fact, there's an unexpected amount of complexity when you peek below the surface, so we're going to do our best to keep things as straightforward as possible while covering the topic in-depth.

-We'll prescribe a specific set of techniques that will help you build alerts intelligently, minimize false alarms and missed incidents and, ultimately, let you sleep better at night.
+We'll prescribe a specific set of best practices that will help you build alerts intelligently, minimize false alarms and missed incidents and, ultimately, let you sleep better at night.
 (Both figuratively and literally - nobody wants the 3am wake-up call unless things are _really_ borked.)

 Before we dive into recipies for building good alerts, it's important to cover some background.
 In this guide, we'll discuss: